This is my fourth Thanksgiving blogging at AFD.

 There are hundreds of thousands of doctors, nurses, technicians, EMT's, paramedics, firefighters, and law enforcement officers out there who put it on the line each and every day.
 I'm proud to have been able to be a part of that universe.
 And my thanks, and fervent best wishes go out to each of you.

 And of course, thanks go to the readers of these forums and blogs.
 There are far more of you out there than you imagine.
 Those that post on flu forums, or comment on blog sites are just the tip of the iceberg.
 Ninety percent of our visitors read and absorb the information here, and say nothing.
 We know you are out there because our web counter software logs every visit.

 No, I’m not going to `out' anyone.
 Your secret is safe with me.

-But even this humble blog gets visits every day from dozens of corporations, government agencies, financial institutions, and even medical research facilities.
+But even this humble blog gets visits every day from hundreds of corporations, government agencies, financial institutions, and even medical research facilities.
 Names that you would readily recognize.
 And that is both extremely gratifying and humbling at the same time.

 Thank you for being a part of all of this.